bugsnag/bugsnag-node/README.md

 Register
 -------------

-The bugsnag.register takes an optional second parameter, containing an object of options.
+The `bugsnag.register` takes an optional second parameter, containing an object of options.
 The options can be a combination of any of the following.

 ###releaseStage

-By default, bugsnag looks at the NODE_ENV environment variable to see what releaseStage the script is running in.
-If that is not set, bugsnag assumes you are running in production.
+By default, Bugsnag looks at the NODE_ENV environment variable to see what releaseStage the script is running in.
+If that is not set, Bugsnag assumes you are running in production.
 If you want to override this behavior, set the releaseStage as part of the call to register.

 ```javascript
 bugsnag.register("your-api-key-goes-here",{releaseStage:"development"});